DTjomsland/t3a1-workbook/README.md

 <strong>Example 1: String to Number</strong>

-When math operators such as subtraction (-), division (/), multiplication (*), or modulus (%) are used, all values involved that are not number are converted to the number datatype.
-This occurs because these operations can only be applied to the number datatype.
+When math operators such as subtraction (-), division (/), multiplication (*), or modulus (%) are used, all values involved that are not numbers are converted to the number data type.
+This occurs because these operations can only be applied to the number data type.

 ```javascript
 const number = 10;